Img Credit: Soap Deli News

-There are a lot of culprits that we can point the finger to, such as genetics, the environment, your diet and hormone imbalances.
+There are a lot of culprits that we can point the finger to, such as genetics, the environment, your diet, and hormone imbalances.
 The KEY here is figuring out how to effectively treat your acne problem and get the balance back to where it needs to be.

 I’m guessing that if you’re reading this post, it means that you’ve probably tried just about every acne control product out there, and yet, you’re still stuck with less than desirable results.
 Or you just love the idea of taking a bath on Sunday afternoon for an amazing DIY facial.

 Either way, I’m here to tell you that it’s time you started embracing the concept of natural ingredient face masks.
-If you’re a little sceptical about the whole “homemade” idea, I dare you to just try it out and be amazed by the great results you’ll achieve.
+If you’re a little skeptical about the whole “homemade” idea, I dare you to just try it out and be amazed by the great results you’ll achieve.

 The D.I.Y Solutions